 - Antibodies – Antibodies recognize foreign cells and mark them for other elements to destroy.

-- Spleen – The organ that filters blood, removing microbes, and destroying damaged red blood cells.
+- Spleen – The organ that filters blood and removes damaged red blood cells.

 - Bone Marrow – The tissue found inside the bones that produce red blood cells and white blood cells.

 The immune system is a complex system made up of many individual parts.
-When one of these parts becomes weak due to age, illness, or a lack of nutrients, the entire system can become inefficient.
-Luckily, there are some things we can to help the immune system function properly.
+When one of these parts is weakened due to age, illness, or a lack of nutrients, the entire system can become inefficient.
+Luckily, there are some things we can do to help the immune system function properly.

 Drinking specific types of juice can be a great way to pack in extra nutrients into your diet.
 Here are our favorite five juices that boost your immune system.

 Tomato juice contains three vital antioxidants, vitamins A and C, and beta-carotene, which help to keep your cells protected from free radical damage.
 Free radical damage is associated with serious conditions like heart disease and can speed up the aging process.

 Kale and Celery

 Again, this juice contains antioxidant vitamins A and C, which are excellent for the immune system.
 In addition to these vitamins, it contains minerals like magnesium, potassium, and iron.
 Magnesium helps to keep the thymus functioning at its best and is, therefore, an excellent anti-inflammatory agent.
 Iron is a crucial element in the natural growth of the immune system and is especially important for lymphocyte production.

 Turmeric is packed with useful nutrients that can help to support the immune system.
 Calcium is a key player in the immune system, as it provides the initial trigger to start the healing process.
 Adequate calcium intake will ensure your immune system is ready to roll when needed!